Changing a User Password

 To change a user password as a system administrator:

-1. From System Setup, under Users & Groups, select the user requiring the password change.
+1. On the System Setup tab, under Users & Groups, select the user requiring the password change.

-2. Select Change User Password in the under the Description section of the user information.
+2. Select Change User Password under the Description section of the user information.

 3. Enter and retype the new password and click Save.

 Note: On the Users & Groups root node, you can define a password security policy to be used.
-Information about setting security policies can be found in the Security Policy section of Users and Groups here.
+Information about setting security policies can be found in the Security Policy topic.

 Changing a User Password - User